james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 #### Footnotes

 [^a]: It turns out the weak nuclear force actually does violate time symmetry just a little, so you'd see a break in the laws of physics if you sent a certain atomic physics experiment backwards in time, but let's ignore that for now.
+We'll also neglect questions of quantum measurement.

 [^b]: We might have let the possible steps be $$\{-1,1\}$$ instead of $$\{0,1\}$$.
 This yields a centered random walk but a slightly more complicated final expression, so we stick with $$\{0,1\}$$ for the math.